 bass player he wanted to work with; Jack Bruce.

-Jack had played with the Bluesbreakers for a few months before leaving to join The Manfred Mann Group.
+Jack had played with the Bluesbreakers for a short time before leaving to join The Manfred Mann Group.

 Eric recalls later, "I knew how good he was from then on.
 He sang a couple of things and they were really great.
 He was a